colindean/talks/make_python_devex/presentation.md

 That is, we're more opinionated on where something gets installed so we can easily reference from our shiny setup while minimizing the work that a developer needs to do for one time setup, e.g. putting things into their shell configuration files.

+And then there's UV.
+I heard a fact yesterday that more than a third of PyPI download traffic is to clients using uv, and this is growing significantly with each new release.
+I can't ignore it much longer, but I really want a 1.0.

 :::